Sandton (Gautrain station)

-Sandton is a metro station on the Gautrain rapid transit system in Sandton, Johannesburg.
+Sandton is a metro station on the Gautrain rapid transit system in Sandton, Gauteng.
 It opened to traffic on 8 June 2010 with service to OR Tambo International Airport.

 Location

 Sandton station is located in the neighbourhood of the same name in northern Johannesburg, specifically near the Sandton City/Nelson Mandela Square developments at the intersection of Rivonia and West Streets.

 Transit-oriented development

 Developers and the Gauteng government aimed to make Sandton station the centre of one of the first transit-oriented development projects in South Africa.
 Because of the area's financial importance, with the Johannesburg Stock Exchange being a major focal point, and location near a number of important roads, such development also required an upgrade of the arterial road network in the surrounding area.

 The area surrounding Sandton station was divided into six management areas, which cover land use, development density, and pedestrian accessibility.
 Management Area 1, bounded by Sandton Street, Katherine Street, Rivonia Road, and Fredman Drive, encircles Nelson Mandela Square and the immediate vicinity of the station and is planned to contain buildings of up to 40 storeys with a development density of 110 units per hectare, thus categorising it as high-density and mixed-use.
 In addition, a series of pedestrian corridors traverse the district, creating a grid to enable more pedestrian-friendly development and to encourage walking and sustainability.
 Subsequent and more distant management areas have lower height restrictions of ten to fifteen storeys while maintaining the 110 units per hectare density requirement, which centralises development towards a defined central business district.